jun7/wyeb/README.md

 Of course it is in the 'set:', so we can set it by uri.
 - Focused history.
 Instead of loaded history.
 - Pointer Mode. **p** makes pure click event for javascript pages.
-- Range hinting.
-See hidden files in the menu dir.
-You have to assign keys for it by use of the accels.
+- Range hinting. ctrl-r.
+Also see hidden files in the menu dir, it has callback interface.
 - Misc. monitored conf files, saved search word for find, related domain only loading, whiteblack.conf, new window with clipboard text, hinting for callback script.
 - [Adblock extension](https://github.com/jun7/wyebadblock).
 This takes boot time though.